awemorris/suika3/README.md

 the `Suika3 Community` and led by Awe Morris.

-Engineered with state-of-the-art techniques in computer science, Suika3 delivers native performance and true portability empowering creators worldwide to build timeless experiences that endure for decades.
+Engineered with state-of-the-art techniques in computer science, Suika3 delivers native performance and true portability, empowering creators worldwide to build timeless experiences that endure for decades.